mosaic-jasondebolt/phoenix/Phoenix/README.md

 It's important to note that **CloudFormation does not update previously deployed API Gateway stages** even if you change the underlying API or the CloudFormation code.
 You can <a href="https://stackoverflow.com/questions/41423439/cloudformation-doesnt-deploy-to-api-gateway-stages-on-update">view this issue in detail here</a>.
 To redeploy to a state, you can deploy via the API Gateway console.
-If you are deploying to an API Gateway stage for a developer environment, running the "deploy-api-environment.sh" shell script will automagically do this for you by making the appropriate AWS CLI calls so you don't have to redeploy to a stage using the AWS console.
+If you are deploying to an API Gateway stage for a developer environment, running the [deploy-dev.sh](#deploy-devsh) shell script will automagically do this for you by making the appropriate AWS CLI calls so you don't have to redeploy to a stage using the AWS console.

 Usage: